Hadoop-bigdata/Hadoop/README.md

 #### This project help people who has intesest to learn big data project and want to build Hadoop Distribute File System in Mac or Windonws.

+Apache Hadoop is a software framework written in Java to process the big data via a cluster of Distribute Filesystem.
+It works like the batch layer in Lambda Architecture.
+Hadoop Distribute File System and MapReduce will help Lambda Architecture to achieve data extraction and storage.

 The project include:

 1. Install Docker